worbis/apps-sdk/doc/api.md

 For those that prefer to look at code instead of documentation, take a look at [api.js](https://github.com/bittorrent/griffin/blob/master/doc/api.js).

+This document will be using a specific style to introduce the api.
+Look at each code block as a javascript interpreter.
+The lines that have either `>>` or `>` on the front of them are user input to the interpreter and the lines without anything are output from the interpreter.

 # Sandbox

 All applications live inside a sandbox.
 This means that your application will